15 Years Debt-Free!

 1. Money is just a tool.
 God will always test you with resources.
 If you have a lot or a little, there will be a test.
 We learned that the best use of money, other than daily bread, is to advance the Kingdom of God.
 This manifests personally (learning to manage it while not loving it) as well as practically (giving, blessing others, etc.)

 2. Debt-free doesn’t mean problem free.
 My wife and I are grateful for financial peace.
 But there is still a real devil out there.
 A real world that hates Christ.
 We deal with our flesh daily.
 Stewardship didn’t change those realities.
 Indeed, having control of money can inflame unsurrendered flesh, as it can amplify bad decisions.
 Too many people think, “If I just had more money, all my problems would disappear.”
 False.
 Not even close.
-A believer must guard against all sin, including idolatry and pride, which money can acerbate.
+A believer must guard against all sin, including idolatry and pride, which money can exacerbate.

 3. You don’t need a credit card.
 Most people WANT one.
 But you don’t NEED one.
 My wife and I don’t have them.
 Or any loans whatsoever.
 Or any credit for that matter.
 And it’s ok.
 We are still alive!
 Most people will not subscribe to this way of living, and we get that.
 But being so subject to financial institutions maybe isn’t wise over the long term.
 And, lest we forget, the borrower is still servant to the lender.
 (Pro 22:7) I (Donna) learned from my mom.
 The vacation is over when all the cash is spent.